bssshyamsundhar/Medefine/README.md

 5. **Access the app: Open a browser and go to http://127.0.0.1:5000 to start using the Medical Dictionary app.**

+## Future Improvemetnts:

+- Voice-Activated Search and Accessibility Features
+- Images and Video Responses for the searched terms.
+- dvanced Search Filters and Categories.
+- User Accounts and Personalization.
+- Interactive Quizzes and Learning Modules.
+- Medical News and Updates Section.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 All contributions are welcome!